-Subd.
-(1) Reporting A Work-Related Injury or Illness
+Reporting A Work-Related Injury or Illness

 An employee who experiences a work-related injury or illness should immediately notify his/her supervisor of the injury/illness.
-The employee should fill out a First Report of Injury form and forward it to the HR as soon as possible.
+The employee should fill out a First Report of Injury Formatted: No bullets or numbering color: Auto form and forward it to the HR as soon as possible.
 The employee should also complete an Accident Report and submit it to his/her immediate supervisor.
 These forms are available for download from the intranet, or by calling HR.

-Subd.
-(2) Workers' Compensation Notification
+Workers' Compensation Notification